bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module2-sql-for-analysis/README.md

 ## Before Lecture

-Sign up for a free [ElephantSQL](https://www.elephantsql.com/) account.
-This will allow you to run a "cloud" PostgreSQL instance (20mb).
+Sign up for a free [Aiven.io](https://aiven.io/) account.
+This will allow you to run a "cloud" PostgreSQL instance.
 If you wish, you may also install [PostgreSQL](https://www.postgresql.org/) locally, which facilitates larger databases, but is not necessary for our daily tasks.

-You can also install [pgAdmin](https://www.pgadmin.org/), which (like the DB Browser for SQLite) lets you connect to, explore, and query databases using a Graphical User Interface (GUI) tool.
-This is optional, but can be really helpful when connecting to the database and getting a better visual representation of the DB.
+You must also install [DBeaver Community](https://dbeaver.io/download/), which (like the DB Browser for SQLite) lets you connect to, explore, and query databases using a Graphical User Interface (GUI) tool.

 ## Guided Project